Georgi Yomov

-Georgi Tsetskov Yomov (Георги Цецков Йомов; born 6 July 1997) is a Bulgarian professional footballer who plays as a winger for CSKA Sofia and the Bulgaria national team.
+Georgi Tsetskov Yomov (Георги Цецков Йомов; born 6 July 1997) is a Bulgarian professional footballer who plays as a winger.
 He is a grandson of former Levski Sofia footballer Todor Barzov.

 Playing youth football for Levski Sofia, Yomov began his professional career at Slavia Sofia, then transferred to CSKA Sofia in the summer of 2020 for a reported fee of €300,000.
 He made his senior Bulgaria debut in October 2020, having previously represented the nation at various youth levels.

 Career

 Early career

 Yomov joined Levski Sofia at the age of 9 in 2006 and progressed through the club's academy system.
 In the summer of 2015 he left the club to sign a professional contract with Slavia Sofia.

 Slavia Sofia

 Yomov spent a few months in Slavia's youth academy and was promoted to the senior team in early 2016.
 He made his first team debut in a 0–0 home draw against Cherno More Varna on 21 February 2016, coming on as a substitute for Yanis Karabelyov.
 Two months later, on 2 April, Yomov scored his first goal for Slavia against Montana after an impressive individual effort.

 For five years with Slavia Yomov made 126 appearances overall, scored 17 goals and won the Bulgarian Cup in 2018.